0%

 For our struggle against the destructive tourism and aviation industry, it is vital to have a positive idea of what the future could hold in order to bring people on board and to have a compass to follow.
 But sometimes the visions we are pointing to seem very far away from the reality we live in.
 We think that laying the tracks towards a new economy and society beyond capitalism is an act of constant co-creation one that needs to start now and needs to be part of all our actions and organising.
 While there are many paths available, there are three broad qualities that it should include: wellbeing and living within the ecological limits of our planet.

-In this thematic group we want to look at the vision and image we have of a grounded future, one without touristification where there is fair access to mobility and leisure for everyone within the ecological and social limits of our planet.
-We want to look at what lies between now and this end vision, what are the very concrete systems, institutions and infrastructure we need to build to get towards this future.
+In this thematic group we looked at the vision and image we have of a grounded future, one without touristification where there is fair access to mobility and leisure for everyone within the ecological and social limits of our planet.
+We looked at what lies between now and this end vision, what are the very concrete systems, institutions and infrastructure we need to build to get towards this future.

 • How are our cities and areas organised to serve the needs of the people who live there?